bcm9/A-B-test-simulation/README.md

 Python script simulates an A/B test comparing two versions of an app feature, measuring conversion rates and testing for statistical significance.

-Includes a power analysis to calculate the required sample size for robust results, and a t-test to determine if differences are significant.
+Includes a power analysis to calculate the required sample size for robust results, a t-test to determine if differences are significant, and multivariate logistic regression to examine factors related to conversion rate.

 <div style="display: flex; justify-content: space-between;">
   <img src="./power_vs_sample_size.png" alt="power_vs_n" width="400"/>